cisco/openh264/README.md

 NDKLEVEL specifies android api level, the api level can be 12-19, the default is 12.
 GCCVERSION specifies which gcc in NDK is used, the default is 4.8.

+By default these commands build for the armeabi-v7a ABI.
+To build for the other android ABIs, add "ARCH=mips" or "ARCH=x86".
+To build for the older armeabi ABI (which has armv5te as baseline), add "APP_ABI=armeabi" (ARCH=arm is implicit).

 For iOS Builds
 --------------
 You can build the libraries and demo applications using xcode project files